-What is the relevant legislation regulating the award of public contracts?
+1 What is the relevant legislation regulating the award of public contracts?

 The Regulation on Bids and Public Procurement (RBPP), approved by Law 8/2009 of 26 August 2009, is considered the key legislation regulating the award of public contracts in São Tomé and Príncipe.
-Also relevant is Decree-Law 20/2015 of 11 December 2015, which establishes the Regulation on the activities of Public and Private Contractors (the Regulation).
+Also relevant is Dispatch 14/2009, which approves the structure and composition of an autonomous collegiate Appellate Body, which operates under the authority of the Prime Minister, and which is responsible for assessing and deciding, at the administrative level, on the appeals filed in relation to public works tenders and contracts and supply contracts to the State and Decree-Law 20/2015 of 11 December 2015, which establishes the Regulation on the activities of Public and Private Contractors (the Regulation).